 The sale of all or a portion of an original work to a number of publications, often newspapers, that will usually print the material more or less simultaneously.

 A typeface that is created by distorting another typeface.
 Some applications allow users to select type styles such as bold or italic even it no corresponding typeface exists.
 Such a ‘fake’ font is created by adding an outline to the regular typeface or by slightly slanting the characters.

-Any petroleum based waterproof papers with a high tensile strength.
+Any petroleum-based waterproof paper with high tensile strength.

 Manufacturer of a series of removable disk systems that were very popular in prepress in the early nineties.
 The media (mostly 44 MB 5.25 inch cartridges) were referred to as SyQuest cartridges.

-A colour method developed by Felix Brunner for the purpose of color optimization, as well as printing and printing control, focusing on the influence and control of dot gain.
+A color method developed by Felix Brunner for the purpose of color optimization, as well as printing and printing control, focusing on the influence and control of dot gain.